Local Search Just Changed 5 Ways. Here's What Dental Practices Need to Know.

 - Add real photos of your team, your office, and if possible, specific procedures

-With 700+ million weekly users, ChatGPT can now respond to "Find me a dentist near me who takes Delta Dental and has good reviews" with a map view and business panel — just like Google.
+Yes.
+On March 31st, OpenAI enabled location sharing in ChatGPT, the day it became a direct competitor to Google Maps for local patient searches.
+With 700+ million weekly users, ChatGPT can now respond to "Find me a dentist near me who takes Delta Dental and has good reviews" with a map view and business panel, just like Google.

 The patients using ChatGPT for local search are already out there.
 The question is whether your practice shows up when they ask.
+I wrote a full playbook on showing up in ChatGPT local search if you want the step-by-step.

 This isn't hypothetical anymore.
 I've been talking about AI-powered search and what it means for dental practices for over a year.
 The ChatGPT location update is the moment it crossed from "future trend" to "it's happening right now."

-The same optimization that helps you in Google AI Overviews and Ask Maps — authoritative GBP, strong review velocity, complete service information — also helps you appear in ChatGPT local results.
+The same optimization that helps you in Google AI Overviews and Ask Maps, authoritative GBP, strong review velocity, complete service information, also helps you appear in ChatGPT local results.
 It's the same signal.
 A well-optimized local presence now pays dividends across multiple AI platforms, not just one.

-If you or your marketing team ever created a custom URL like g.page/yourpracticename, that link is now dead.
-Every place it appears — printed materials, email signatures, QR codes, business cards, your website — is a dead end.
+Every place that short link shows up, printed materials, email signatures, QR codes, business cards, your website, is now a dead end.

 This is worth a quick audit.
 Check: